ycdev-iot/ycdev-iot/README.md

 ---

-## 🌌 IoT with a Futuristic Edge
+## ⚓ Smart Ports with IoT & 3D Technology

-We’re YCDev IoT, a team from **Salatiga, Indonesia**, building **smart, connected ecosystems** that fuse sensors, microcontrollers, and satellites with **stunning 3D visualizations**.
-Our solutions transform real-world challenges into futuristic, data-driven experiences.
+We’re YCDev IoT, a team from **Salatiga, Indonesia**, building **smart port ecosystems**.
+Using IoT and **3D visualizations**, we enable real-time container tracking, ship monitoring, and automated logistics for the ports of the future.

 ---

 ## 🌐 About Us

-Based in **Salatiga, Central Java**, we’re a passionate group creating **open-source IoT solutions**.
-From **smart waste systems** to **precision agriculture**, we harness cutting-edge tech and 3D interfaces to make the world smarter and more sustainable.
+Based in **Salatiga, Central Java**, we’re a dedicated group creating **open-source IoT solutions**.
+Our mission is to transform port operations with intelligent systems, making logistics smarter, faster, and more efficient through cutting-edge tech.

 ---

 ## ⚙️ Our Tech Stack

-Our toolkit powers futuristic IoT with 3D integration:
+Our toolkit powers smart port systems with 3D integration:

 - **🧠 Platforms**: ESP32, STM32, Raspberry Pi, Arduino
 - **📡 Protocols**: MQTT, HTTP, BLE, LoRa